gurinina/RNA-seq-analysis/lessons/03-DGE_QC_analysis.md

 ## Gene-level QC

 In addition to examining how well the samples/replicates cluster together, there are a few more QC steps.
 Prior to differential expression analysis it is beneficial to omit genes that have little or no chance of being detected as differentially expressed.
-This will increase the power to detect differentially expressed genes.
 The genes omitted fall into three categories:

 - Genes with zero counts in all samples
 - Genes with an extreme count outlier